A Little Bit About

 SUCHa is proactive with our clients and offer friendly design services and production management to help keep up enthusiasm and project momentum.
 We strive to build long-lasting work relations.
 On average, 10-year work anniversaries are something SUCHa has had the great fortune to celebrate with its clients, teammates and creative partners.

 Getting Our Sea LegsSUCHa started in 1999, but prior its team worked freelance style in Chicago — everywhere from quick printers, to various clubs and record labels, to studios like Gray Cat Design, to giants like BlueCross Blue Shield, to nonprofit American (Chicago) Lung Association and creative agencies of Backyard Animation/Backyard Productions.
 Even got to do some work for Michael Jordan and his restaurant.
 In 1997, a move to Portland, Oregon brought us to Widen & Kennedy as well as Johnson & Wolverton working on Nike and Miller Genuine Draft.
 Then, we routed back to the boutique shops and landed at The Fox Creative Group for a few years.
-Wrapping up our work there for National Geographic Interactive, SUCHa (then called, Sucha Production) began.
+Wrapping up our work there for Gardenburger B2B and National Geographic Interactive, SUCHa (then called, Sucha Production) began.
 We earned a couple of our first design awards toward the latter part of the decade.

 Establishing Our Design HomeBased in Portland, SUCHa Production began with photo retouching and print production for various creative studios and agencies in town.
-In 2003, SUCHa began working with Rich Layton of Transform Communications designing for his client in Iowa, Vision Point and our design relationship began with local NW Children’s Theater & School, which we remain very active with today.
+In 2003, SUCHa began working with Rich Layton of Transform Communications designing for his client in Iowa, Vision Point and our design relationship began with local NW Children’s Theater & School, which we remain active with today.
 During this time, we shared a design award with NWCT for a biannual report.
 Parenthood entered the picture and the studio kept chugging, sleep deprivation and all.